krsln/WebStorage/README.md

 # WebStorage
+tested on angular 6.1.7
-to Local,   Session,   Cookie store some data :p
+to store some data || Local, Session, Cookie

 using...